tenzir/tenzir/web/docs/operators/lookup.md

 Provide a field into the context object to use as the context instead.
 If the key does not exist within the context, a `null` value is used instead.

+### `--parallel <level>`

+The number of partitions to open in parallel for retrospective lookups.
+This number directly correlates with memory usage and performance of the `lookup` operator.

+Defaults to 3.

 ### `<context-options>`